 Substantial improvement is used in connection with determining the eligibility of an existing building for the LIHC.
 It is any amount incurred during a 24-month period equal to or exceeding 25 percent of the adjusted basis of the building as of the first day of such period.

 Supportive service is any service provided under a planned program of services designed to enable residents to remain independent and avoid placement in a hospital, nursing home or intermediate care facility.

 Certain partnerships or other investments with significant tax benefits must register as tax shelters with the Internal Revenue Service and certain state tax agencies.

 The Tax Equity and Fiscal Responsibility Act (TEFRA) Hearing is the bond issuer’s public notice, public hearing and approval by elected officials of a bond issuance.

 The underwriter is an investment bank that underwrites and markets the bonds to investors.

 Underwriter’s counsel is an attorney who verifies that the documents used to market the bonds comply with the applicable securities regulations.

 The unit fraction is the fraction obtained by dividing the number of low-income units in a building by the total number of units in the building (whether or not occupies).

 The utility allowance is the amount, determined by the Secretary of the Department of the Treasury, to be the average cost of tenant utilities.

 The volume cap is the maximum amount of LIHCs and tax-exempt bonds each state is allowed to allocate annually.
 The tax credit volume cap is $1.75 per state resident.
 The bond volume cap is $75 per person per state, with a $225 million minimum per state.
-Beginning in 2003, the volume cap will be indexed to inflation.
+Beginning in 2003, the volume cap was indexed to inflation.